 Machine learning jobs can analyze either a one-off batch of data or continuously in real time.
 Datafeeds retrieve data from Elasticsearch for analysis.
 Alternatively you can post data from any source directly to a machine learning API.

-As part of the configuration information that is associated with an X-Pack machine learning job, detectors define the type of analysis that needs to be done.
+As part of the configuration information that is associated with a machine learning job, detectors define the type of analysis that needs to be done.
 They also specify which fields to analyze.
 You can have more than one detector in a job, which is more efficient than running multiple jobs against the same data.

 A document is a JSON object (also known in other languages as a hash / hashmap / associative array) which contains zero or more fields, or key-value pairs.